-- (b) Upon reviewing an application, staff may require an applicant to submit, within a specified time, additional information to complete the review or to clarify or justify the application.
-Neither a request for additional information nor the issuance of a preliminary review report means that the Commission will fund an application. - (c) The Commission will inform applicants in writing or by electronic means of decisions to grant or deny applications for funding. - (d) If the Commission determines that an applicant has failed to submit the necessary information or has failed to comply with any Commission rule or other relevant statute, rule, or requirement, the Commission may hold a grantee's funds until the grantee has satisfied the requirements of a special condition imposed by the Commission.
+(b) Upon reviewing an application, staff may require an applicant to submit, within a specified time, additional information to complete the review the application or to clarify or justify the application.
+Neither a request for additional information nor the issuance of a preliminary review report means that the Commission will fund an application.

+(c) The Commission will inform applicants in writing or by electronic means of decisions through either a Statement of Grant Award or a notification of denial.

+(d) If the Commission determines that an applicant has failed to submit the necessary information or has failed to comply with any Commission rule or other relevant statute, rule, or requirement, the Commission may hold a grantee's funds until the grantee has satisfied the requirements of a special condition imposed by the Commission.
 The Commission may reject the application and deny the grant for failure to satisfy the requirements.

-Sec.
-173.106.
+RULE § 173.106.
 GRANT FUNDING DECISIONS.

-- (a) The Commission or its designees will make decisions on applications for funding through the use of objective tools and comparative analysis.
-The Commission or its designees will first determine whether the grantee is eligible for funds in accordance with §173.101 of this chapter (relating to Applicability) and §173.201 of this chapter (relating to Eligibility). - (b) All funding decisions rest completely within the discretionary authority of the Commission or its designees.
-The receipt of an application for funding does not obligate the Commission to award funding, and the Commission may make grant awards that partially fund budget items in grant applications. - (c) Making a grant award based on an application does not obligate the Commission to give any subsequent application priority consideration.
+(a) The Commission or its designees will make decisions on applications for funding through the use of objective tools and comparative analysis.
+The Commission or its designees will first determine whether the applicant is eligible for funds in accordance with §173.101 of this chapter (relating to Applicability) and §173.201 of this chapter (relating to Eligibility).

+(b) All funding decisions rest completely within the discretionary authority of the Commission or its designees.
+The receipt of an application for funding does not obligate the Commission to award funding, and the Commission may make grant awards that partially fund budget items or programmatic elements in grant applications.

+(c) Making a grant award based on an application does not obligate the Commission to give any subsequent applications priority consideration or to obligate the Commission to make any additional, supplemental, continuing, or other award.